otrv4/otrv4/otrv4.md

 1. Verify that the user profile has not expired.
 2. Verify that the `Versions` field contains the character "4".
-3. Validate that the public shared prekey and the Ed448 public key are on the curve Ed448-Goldilocks.
+3. Validate that the Public Shared Prekey and the Ed448 Public Key are on the curve Ed448-Goldilocks.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.